Change Energy Saver preferences on a Mac desktop computer

 Keep your Mac from going to sleep when the display sleeps.

 Put the hard drive to sleep whenever the computer is inactive.

 Wake for network access

-Even in sleep mode, wakes to provide access to shared resources, such as shared printers or Music playlists.
+Even in sleep mode, wake your Mac to provide access to shared resources, such as shared printers or Music playlists.

 Start up automatically after a power failure